What Is Dental Insurance & How Does It Work?

 Dental insurance is a highly complex area that creates confusion for many dental patients.
 The complexity of dental insurance and the lack of sufficient information provided by some insurance companies make it impossible for some patients to properly understand their benefits.
 Even more confusing is trying to learn how to properly work with your dental insurance to help achieve the highest level of benefits to which you are entitled.

 The term UCR stands for Usual, Customary and Reasonable.
 The term UCR was created by insurance companies in order to justify their fees for different procedures done by a dental office.
 Every insurance company has a different list for what they consider to be UCR, and they pay benefits based on these different fee lists.
 How an insurance company views a fee is directly influenced by the cost of the premium that is paid to them by an employer.
-The higher the premium, the higher the fee payable.
-Likewise, the lower the premium, the lower the fee allowed.
-Please understand that the fees that the insurance company bases payment on are not necessarily a reflection of the quality of care that you receive.
-In most cases, insurance companies will pay for treatment that will get the patient taken care of with the least amount of cost on their part.
-Likewise, insurance companies will sometimes change the billing of a dental procedure to reflect treatment different than what was actually done.
-This is called an “alternate benefits clause."
+The higher the premium the higher the fee payable.
+Likewise, the lower the premium the lower the fee allowed.
+Please understand that the fees that the insurance company bases payment on is not necessarily a reflection of the quality of care that you receive.
+In most cases insurance companies will pay for treatment that will get the patient taken care of with the least amount of cost on their part.
+Likewise, insurance companies will sometimes change a billing of a dental procedure to reflect treatment different than what was actually done.
+This is called an “alternate benefits clause”.
 Often the types of services that are changed are fillings, crowns and office visits.

 Many insurance companies try to control the amount of dentistry you receive by requiring authorization for procedures in advance.
 Our office will do everything possible to help you maximize the insurance benefits to which you are entitled.